-Safe Passage To and From School
+Safe Passage to and from School

-Students must be prepared for safe travel to and from school.
+Scholars must be prepared for safe travel to and from school.
 As a significant number of pedestrian fatalities are school-age children, it is critical that children understand the dangers of street travel and how to avoid needless tragedies.
-School personnel will discuss the following safety issues with students and parents, and distribute and post materials, as appropriate:
+School personnel will discuss the following safety issues with scholars and parents, and distribute and post materials, as appropriate: